xvalkyrie/CGCMS/README.txt

 =================
 HOW TO CONTRIBUTE
 =================

 PLEASE READ, UNDERSTAND, & FOLLOW THE CODE STYLEGUIDES AS OUTLINED ABOVE OR YOUR CODE WILL BE REJECTED UNTIL CORRECTED

 NOTES: 	PLEASE READ, UNDERSTAND, & FOLLOW THE CODE STYLEGUIDES AS OUTLINED ABOVE OR YOUR CODE WILL BE REJECTED UNTIL CORRECTED
-	Please only focus on one of the above steps at a time in this order: Critical > Next Step > Low Priority.
+	Please only focus on one of the above steps at a time in this order:
+	Critical > Next Step > Low Priority
 	Please do not work on long term features yet, but if you really want to start on one contact us and we will bump it to low priority if possible.

 To contributed to this project simply fork the project (i.e. create a copy under your name) and do your magic.